 That makes mutual funds an ideal solution for investors who don’t want to spend a considerable amount of time researching and handling a portfolio of distinct stocks — a mutual fund does the job for an investor.
 A simple investment portfolio might contain as few as two mutual funds.

-However, the key to the mutual fund argument is that there are various kinds of mutual funds: Actively managed funds, which are managed by a professional manager; index funds, which path a benchmark index such as the Standard & Poor’s 500; and ETFs, which are a group of index funds — they usually track an index, but are traded through the day similar to stocks.
+However, the key to the mutual fund argument is that there are various kinds of mutual funds: Actively managed funds, which are managed by a professional manager or stock broker; index funds, which track a benchmark index such as the Standard & Poor’s 500; and ETFs, which are a group of index funds — they usually track an index, but are traded through the day similar to stocks.

 Individual stocks